uchicago-dsi/broadbandequity/city-data/city-data-wip/README.md

-This folder contains a list of cities for which we were unable to find their shapefile.
-These cities, along with their respective issues, are listed below:
+This folder contains a list of cities for which we were unable to find their shapefile along with their respective issue:

 - **Austin** (BK)
 - **San Francisco** (VK)